The insurance crisis in the construction sector continues to deepen.

 Aim to have your renewal terms and alternative quotations available at least one month before your renewal date.
 Within reason, ensure that timings for the renewal process are pre agreed and clearly understood by everyone, especially your broker.

 Getting an alternative quotation is an easy process and competition will often result in premiums falling dramatically.
-Your broker should be one of your trusted advisers but still needs to be tested if you want to avoid complacency.
+Your broker should be one of your most trusted advisers but still needs to be tested sometimes if you want to avoid complacency.

 Not suitable for everyone, but buying professional indemnity insurance online is becoming an easy and effective way of arranging insurance.
 It has a clear cost advantage to insurers which is passed on to the policyholder.
 Generally best suited for businesses up to £ 150,000 turnover and with no adverse underwriting features.

 This article is intended for information purposes only.
-Whilst all care has been taken to ensure the accuracy of the article it is not to be regarded as a substitute for specific advice. © 2017 Professional Indemnity Insurance Brokers Ltd
+Whilst all care has been taken to ensure the accuracy of the article it is not to be regarded as a substitute for specific advice. © Professional Indemnity Insurance Brokers Ltd